islombek1606/islombek1606/README.md

 I am a Python Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="20"> from Uzbekistan.

-- :telescope: Now.I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :computer: I am currently working as a computer science teacher at a school.
+In my work, I have been studying the fields of Artificial Intelligence and Computer Vision together.
 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on the Robocentec and LetCode platforms.
 I like to read fiction books and study various articles..